Encarnación, Paraguay: Tourism

 Plaza de Armas, main square of Encarnación, Paraguay.

-Encarnación has become the tourism capital of the country, with its wide beaches and newly completed waterfront boardwalk.
+Encarnación has become the tourism capital of the country with its wide beaches and newly completed waterfront boardwalk.
 The city is located near the Jesús and Trinidad Jesuit Ruins, declared World Heritage Sites by UNESCO in 1993, and the Beach in Carmen del Paraná.
 Due its location, at the Argentina–Paraguay border, the area is characterized by a high commercial and tourist exchange between Paraguay and Argentina.

 In 2010, Encarnación began its transformation to become the centre of summer tourism for nationals and regionals.
 In December 2011 the Costanera Avenue was inaugurated and with it three beaches were opened to the public.
 These three beaches were the Mbói Ka’e Beach, the Pacu Cuá Beach, and the San José Beach.
-From the three beaches the San José Beach is the most visited by tourists and has several restaurants at the tourists disposal.
+The San José Beach is the most visited of the three beaches by tourists and has several restaurants at the tourists’ disposal.

-In January 2013, ABC Color reported that tourism in Encarnación moved at least USD $10 million in the month, more than the USD $5 million to USD $6 million of the previous year.
+In January 2013, ABC Color reported that tourism in Encarnación moved at least US$10 million in the month, more than the US$5 million to US$6 million of the previous year.
 Prior to this, the city converted into a destination for thousands of tourists from all parts of the country, including tourists from other countries of the region.

 In 2015 Encarnación reached a new peak in tourists that visited the city.
 With more than 30 000 people going there for their vacation Jaime Fernandez, head of the Hotel Association of Encarnación, confirmed that there were no places available throughout the Encarnación and lodgings were improvised 50 km (31 miles) around the city.

 Encarnación's Carnival Party, taken place every January and February, attracts more than 100, 000 tourists.
 Different clubs will compete against each other on a parade in which they will be qualified by a group of judges under the following criteria: originality, design, charisma, dance, rhythm, beauty, and elegance.

 Despite the protocols caused by COVID-19, there was a great quantity of tourists at Encarnación's beaches in January 2021.
 Given this, the city prepared its protocols for 9 months to be a safe destination for tourists.